mikedll/cknife/README.md

 Here are the command line executables:

-  - cknifeaws
+  - cknifeaws - AWS wrappers.
-  - cknifedub
+  - cknifemail - SMTP email sender.
-  - cknifemail
+  - cknifemon - Daemon that sends heartbeat signals to a place of your choosing.
-  - cknifemon
+  - cknifemysql - MySQL utilities.
-  - cknifemysql
+  - cknifepg - PostgreSQL utilities.
-  - cknifenowtimestamp
+  - cknifewcdir - Lines-of-code calculator.
-  - cknifepg
+  - cknifedub - Spot directories that are particularly space-consuming.
-  - cknifewcdir
+  - cknifenowtimestamp - Get a now() timestamp string.

 You can invoke any of them like this: